arhana-mor/air-gapped-ai-agent/README.md

 ## What It Does

 - Runs AI models locally through **Ollama** without external AI APIs.
+- -Does not require Internet Connectivity.
+- -Automatically decides whether to run on CPU or GPU based on the available hardware.
+- -No data leaves the local environment.
 - Routes tasks between language and vision models based on the input.
 - Processes text and images and performs engineering calculations.
 - Uses a plant knowledge graph to connect equipment with pipelines, valves, inspections, and safety documents.
 Current data is comprised of hardcoded values.